nicolasdechristofaro/MarKollage/README.md

     How did you push yourself outside of your comfort zone?

     My first iterations of the program used YOLO picture detection model to achieve cropped shots of subjects (people, objects, etc).
 Although this approach ended up causing issues down the road and I chose to pivot, this experimentation was definitely outside my comfort zone working with a type of model I'd never touched before.

-    Why was this an important challenge for you?

-    There were definitely Github bumps along the road, but I think

-    What are the next steps for you going forward?
+Although there were many bumps along the road using Github, this project has left me with a better understanding of how to properly use version control with my projects.
+Using git in practice is a lot different than knowing how git works, and so this was a valuable learning challenge in that sense that will definitely benefit how I approach future projects.
+The actual process running this program isn't ideal and I think it would definitely benefit from some sort of user interface to make it more accessible.
+Going forward, if time permits, I'd like to develop interfaces for programs/tools so it's easier to share and use them.

 ### Include a discussion of whether you believe your system is creative (and why or why not).